rreece/rreece.github.io/outline-of-philosophy/physics.md

 ### General relativity

+-   *Gravitation*
 -   *Spacetime and Geometry* [^Carroll2004]

 [^Carroll2004]: @Carroll_2004_Spacetime_and_Geometry\.

-### Cosmology

--   Big bang
+### Big bang model

 -   Alexander Friedmann solves the Einstein field equations for an expanding universe in 1922.
 -   Edwin Hubble discovered that our galaxy is one of many in 1923.
 -   Georges Lema&icirc;tre independently solved the Einstein field equations in 1927.
 -   Edwin Hubble observationally confirmed the expansion of the universe in 1929.
 -   Arno Penzias and Robert Wilson discovered the cosmic background radiation (CMB) in 1964.

--   Inflation
-    -   Proposed by Alan Guth in 1979.
--   Dark matter
+### Dark matter

 -   [Bullet Cluster](https://en.wikipedia.org/wiki/Bullet_Cluster)
 -   "A direct empirical proof of the existence of dark matter" [astro-ph/0608407](http://arxiv.org/abs/astro-ph/0608407)

+### Inflation

+-   Proposed by Alan Guth in 1979.
+-   Dark energy
+    -   Vaccuum energy
+    -   Inflaton field and slow-roll inflation
 -   $\Lambda$+CMD Cosmological Standard Model